jsievert73/03-Text-adventure-1/README.md

 # 03-Text-adventure

-This is my solution to the 03-Text adventure assignment for MSCH-C220.
-I have included a couple of .json game description files for anyone to play with.

 main_simple.py contains the code we worked out in class (or a close approximation to it).
 It runs the zork.json file, as long as it is in the same directory.
+THIS WILL NOT RUN GAME.JSON

 main.py is a little more complicated.

-Features to add at some point
- * Objects in the world
- * inventory management
- * Points (for objects acquired or locations visited)
- * Flags for accomplished events
- * Conditional exits (based on flags)
- * etc.
+It is set up to be able to run game.json, while still not breaking when running zork or dream.
+There are lots of edits I would make if I had more time.
+I would definitely take the USE chunk of update and make it a seperate function.

+While not specified in the game itself game.json's game is titled "Champion of Desquere".